ygao36Buffalo/truebluegy.github.io/content/gallery/Trip to CHI2025, Yokohama, Japan/index.md

 {{< figure src="my_sandtouch_presentation.jpg" caption="Presenting 'SandTouch' at CHI 2025." >}}

 The conference featured a diverse range of talks, from fundamental research to innovative applications.
 Listening to fellow researchers share their groundbreaking work was truly inspiring.
-I particularly enjoyed [mention a specific session/talk/topic if you wish, e.g., "the sessions on AI-Human Collaboration" or "connecting with researchers working on similar topics"].
+I particularly enjoyed connecting with researchers working on similar topics.
 Here's a glimpse of one of the engaging presentations:

 {{< figure src="chi_other_presentation.jpg" caption="An insightful presentation on 'Conveying Dancers’ Expressiveness Through A Haptic-Installed Contemporary Dance Performance'." >}}